deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 *  By chip: The `environment-map / instance` is `560(CHIP_ID)`.
 *  By CSP: The `environment-map / instance` is `560(CSP_ID)`.

+The `CSP_ID` is only evident from the `VLEK` certificate, which uses the ASN.1 IA5String encoding.
+For the `tagged-bytes` representation, however, the `CSP_ID` SHALL be the UTF-8 encoding of the text string.

 The `class-id` for the Target Environment measured by the AMD-SP is a tagged UUID that corresponds to the attestation class:

 *  By chip: d05e6d1b-9f46-4ae2-a610-ce3e6ee7e153
 *  By CSP: 89a7a1f0-e704-4faa-acbd-81c86df8a961

 TODO: AMD to assign OIDs for the above classes, e.g., `#6.111(1.3.6.1.4.1.3704.2.1)` and `#6.111(1.3.6.1.4.1.3704.2.2)`.

+The `&(model: 2)` field of the `class-map` is specific to the product name of the chip as determined by the family/model (not stepping) value.
+The text for `model` MUST be the `product_name` specified in the [VCEK] specification, e.g., "Milan" or "Genoa".

 The rest of the `class-map` MUST remain empty, since `class` is compared for deterministic CBOR binary encoding equality.

 The `group` is free for a CoRIM issuer to assign.